 Here's how to embrace winter in Kamloops with the whole crew.

-Strap your skates on and enjoy a classic Canadian experience at one of Kamloops’ outdoor ice-skating rinks for ice quality time with the family.
+Strap your skates on and enjoy a classic Canadian experience at one of Kamloops’ outdoor ice-skating rinks.
 Bring your own skates to enjoy volunteer-run rinks surrounded by snow-covered trees at Brocklehurst Arena & Pool, Westsyde Centennial Park, Pineview Valley Community Ice Rink, Juniper Ice Rink in Juniper Park, Dallas-Barnhartvale Church, and Heffley’s Len Haughton Park.
 Frozen lakes and ponds can also be skated on but be Adventure Smart and check for ice thickness.
-Albert McGowan Park, Stake Lake, Inks Lake, Little Heffley Lake, and Shumway Lake are all popular skating spots in Kamloops.
+Albert McGowan Park, Stake Lake, Inks Lake, Little Heffley Lake, and Shumway Lake are popular skating spots in Kamloops.

-Grab a cup of hot chocolate to go from one of Kamloops’ cozy cafes and head out for a night with your superstars (family and the ones high in the sky).
+There's nothing more magical than adventuring together under the stars.
+Grab a cup of hot chocolate to go from one of Kamloops’ cafes and head out for a night with your superstars.
 Kamloops Lake Viewpoint on Highway 1 is a popular spot to get away from the city lights and see star constellations sparkling in the night sky.
-Take advantage of early darkness and see the stars at Greenstone Mountain —wrap up warm and enjoy evening snowshoeing before settling into gaze at the stars together; 4-wheel drive is recommended.
+Take advantage of early darkness and see the stars at Greenstone Mountain — bundle up and enjoy evening snowshoeing before settling in to gaze at the stars together.
+4-wheel drive is recommended.

 Whether you take your toddlers tubing, or tackle cross-country skiing and snowshoeing with your teens, there are plenty of cool winter adventures in Kamloops to keep your family entertained away from the house this winter.